mdolab/MACH-Aero/clusterSetup/GreatlakesSetup.rst

 https://arc-ts.umich.edu/greatlakes/

 .. note::
-    It is known: "python-anaconda2/" works.
+    It is known: "python2.7-anaconda/2019.03" works.
+    If you want to run cases using multiple nodes, you will have to use a newer version of openmpi (openmpi/3.1.4), and you need specific forks for some reops to work with the newer openmpi.
+    For example, pygeo (https://github.com/nbons/pygeo), idwarp (https://github.com/camader/idwarp), adflow (https://github.com/camader/adflow).

 Example .bashrc
 ---------------